minhhai2209/forge-docs-snapshot/mirror/manifest-reference/modules/jira-workflow-post-function/index.md

 ## Lambda function

-Whenever an issue is transitioned and an app-registered Forge workflow post function is assigned to the transition, the function declared in the manifest is executed.
+Whenever an issue is transitioned and an app-registered Forge workflow post function is assigned to the transition, the function or endpoint declared in the manifest is executed.

-A function must be declared in the manifest and configured for a given post function.
+A function or endpoint must be declared in the manifest and configured for a given post function.
 It is then invoked after every transition to which the post function has been added.
 When the function is invoked, an argument is passed to it with the following information about the transition.